VeryGoodOpenSource/dart_frog/docs/docs/basics/middleware.md

 Middleware in Dart Frog allows you to execute code before and after a request is processed.
 You can modify the inbound request and outbound responses, provide dependencies, and more!

 In Dart Frog, a piece of middleware consists of a `middleware` function exported from a `_middleware.dart` file within a subdirectory of the `routes` folder.
-There can only ever be once piece of middleware per route directory with `routes/_middleware.dart` being middleware that is executed for all inbound requests.
+There can only ever be one piece of middleware per route directory with `routes/_middleware.dart` being middleware that is executed for all inbound requests.

 ```dart
 import 'package:dart_frog/dart_frog.dart';